mdn/content/files/en-us/web/api/navigation_api/index.md

 {{seecompattable}}{{DefaultAPISidebar("Navigation API")}}

 The **Navigation API** provides the ability to initiate, intercept, and manage browser navigation actions.
-It can also introspect an application's history entries.
-This is a successor to previous web platform features such as [The History API](/en-US/docs/Web/API/History_API) and {{domxref("window.location")}}, which solves their shortcomings and is specifically aimed at the needs of {{glossary("SPA", "single-page applications (SPAs)")}}.
+It can also examine an application's history entries.
+This is a successor to previous web platform features such as the [History API](/en-US/docs/Web/API/History_API) and {{domxref("window.location")}}, which solves their shortcomings and is specifically aimed at the needs of {{glossary("SPA", "single-page applications (SPAs)")}}.

 ## Concepts and Usage